SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This target is interpreted to cover research on access to: 1) sexual health services and family planning, 2) education and information about sexual health and family planning.
 It also covers research about reproductive health in national strategies and programmes.
 This query consists of 2 phrases.

-##### Phrase 1:
+##### Phrase 1

 The structure is *reproductive health + access*

-I am unsure whether we need to include action terms here: `(NEAR/15 ("improv*" OR "increas*" OR "enhanc*" OR "expand*" OR "promot*" OR "dismant*" OR "remov*" OR "combat" OR "fight*" OR "overcome" OR "support*" OR "advoca*" OR "address" OR "policy" OR "policies" OR "initiative$" OR "program*" OR "strateg*")`.
+I am unsure whether we need to include action terms here.
+I don't know if it makes it too narrow.
 Is research on barriers themselves a direct contribution to improving access/removing these barriers?

 Originally, terms for reproductive health were combined with service/information terms (`"support" OR "service$" OR "program*" OR "right$" OR "facility" OR "facilities" OR "hospital$" OR "clinic$" OR "treatment" OR "checkup$" OR "check up$" OR "healthcare" OR "care" OR "aftercare" OR "information" OR "education"`).
 However, a wide variety of terms are used, and sometimes no terms at all.
 If *reproductive health* terms are combined with *access* terms, the results are mostly discussing some sort of service/education/communication, so the *service/information* terms were dropped as an unneccesary restriction.

 `abortion` is included as part of reproductive health as according to WHO ("Access to legal, safe and comprehensive abortion care, including post-abortion care, is essential for the attainment of the highest possible level of sexual and reproductive health"; (<a id="WHOabortion">[WHO, n.d. c](#f15)</a>).

-Here, `right$` is included as "right to reproductive health" encompasses access to services/education/information about this.
+Here, `right$` is included as "right to reproductive health" encompasses access to services/education/information about this. `health equity` also covers ideas around access (from "Equity is the absence of avoidable, unfair, or remediable differences among groups of people, whether those groups are defined socially, economically, demographically or geographically or by other means of stratification.
+"Health equity” or “equity in health” implies that ideally everyone should have a fair opportunity to attain their full health potential and that no one should be disadvantaged from achieving this potential" (<a id="WHOequity">[WHO, n.d. d](#f8)</a>)). `Health for all` refers to a movement/strategy of WHO sometimes still referenced, and is wider than only the healthcare aspect, but involves the idea of bringing of health to everyone (<a id="WHOhealthforall">[WHO, 1981](#f16)</a>)).

 ``` Ceylon =
 TS =